-I join Weinstein in condemning anti-Semitism.
-But before I am prepared to issue a joint statement with him, he needs to first condemn anti-Catholicism and pledge not to contribute to it again.
+At the time, Donohue said, "I join Weinstein in condemning anti-Semitism.
+But before I am prepared to issue a joint statement with him, he needs to first condemn anti-Catholicism and pledge not to contribute to it again."
+Donohue was referring to Weinstein's long history of Catholic-bashing movies.

 In 1995, Weinstein and his brother, Bob, offered us "Priest," a film featuring nothing but miscreant priests.
+In 1998, they gave us "The Butcher Boy," which starred Sinead O'Connor as a foul-mouthed Virgin Mary.
 In 1999, we were treated to "Dogma," where the audience learned of a descendant of Mary and Joseph who works in an abortion clinic.

 In 2002, they released "40 Days and 40 Nights," a film that ridiculed a Catholic for giving up sex for Lent.
 Also opening in 2002 was "The Magdalene Sisters," a movie that smeared nuns.
 In 2003, "Bad Santa" opened for the holidays; Santa was cast as a chain-smoking, drunken, foul-mouthed, suicidal, sexual predator.
 In 2006, "Black Christmas" made a predictably dark statement about the holiday.

-In 2013, they released "Philomena," a tale of malicious lies about Irish nuns and the Church (Harvey lobbied hard last year for an Oscar, but came up empty).
+"Philomena" was released in 2013.
+It is a tale of malicious lies about Irish nuns and the Church (Harvey lobbied hard for an Oscar, but came up empty).
 In real life, Philomena Lee was a teenager who abandoned her out-of-wedlock son, and who, because of the good efforts of the nuns, was adopted by an American couple.
+They are currently working on another movie, "Mary Magdalene."